chungg/chungg.github.io/_posts/2018-01-09-groupby-statistics.markdown

 ## memory

-personally, one reason for swapping out Pandas was to lower the memory requirements of each service so Gnocchi could run anywhere easily and reserve its memory for real work rather than to run Gnocchi.
+personally, another reason for swapping out Pandas was to lower the memory requirements of each service so Gnocchi could run anywhere easily and reserve its memory for real work rather than to run Gnocchi.
 Pandas requires a non-trivial (for Python) amount of memory when loaded: